Kagebounshin/skateshop/README.md

 - Register, Sign In/Out
     - These pages will be clean looking, centered at the page & be easily accessible at all time.
 - Contact
     - At the contact page, you will be able to send mails to the sites admin.
+See other ways to contact the sites admins, and wich time of the day they reachable.
-The admin can access these emails from the admin terminal.
+    - The admin can access these emails from the admin terminal.

 ---